[Under continuous development]

 UPDATE 2019: pacaur is back in business, still my favorite AUR helper tool

-Archlinux is still, by far, my best linux distro of all times.
-Although I’ve installed archlinux a number of times before, I still forget some steps which leaves me inside an inoperable archlinux installation.
+Archlinux is still, by far, our best linux distro of all times.
+Although you might have installed Archlinux a number of times before, but there are always some steps that might get missing and based on that requires some extra reboots to get inside an operable Archlinux installation.
 So this post is for beginners, intermediates and experts who need to have a step-by-step installation from a live ISO to a fully functional Archlinux/KDE installation.

 You can always check The Official Guide